strebel/politic-policy/README.md

-Content for the strebelforaz.com site
+The Post and Page Content for the http://strebelforaz.com Site.
+Feel free to pull request to suggets changes.

 * WordPress Page content lives in _pages
 * WordPress Post content lives in _posts